 Here you’ll find a range of resources that will guide you as you transition to a Boston University Questrom School of Business MSBA student.

 Tuition & Fees

-To apply for federal financial aid and/or private loans, please consult 2023-2024 Instructions and Application for Federal Financial Aid and Private Educational Loans website.
+To apply for federal financial aid and/or private loans, please consult our main financial aid page.
+We also recommend reviewing the 2023-2024 Instructions and Application for Federal Financial Aid and Private Educational Loans website.

 External Scholarship Opportunities

 To help you apply for outside scholarships, we have compiled this scholarship list.
 Please note that this list is not endorsed by BU and it is not comprehensive.